alansam/Oh-Hello/README.md

 # Oh-Hello

 ## Synopsis
-A simple &ldq;Hello World&rdq; project used as an introduction to online git repository use.
+A simple "Hello World" project used as an introduction to online git repository use.

 ## Motivation
 Used to learn a little about git repositories